Connect with us

 Advertisement

-City officials say the expansion marks a major step in Chicago’s efforts to improve public safety and mental health care services while reducing unnecessary police involvement in non-violent situations.
+The city officials say the expansion marks a major step in Chicago’s efforts to improve public safety and mental health care services while reducing the unnecessary police involvement in non-violent situations.

 Advertisement